USS Duluth (CL-87): Postwar career

 The ship was thereafter based in San Pedro, California, and was sent on a deployment to East Asian waters that lasted from 3 January 1946 to 27 September.
 The ship sailed to Pearl Harbor on 24 February 1947 for a lengthy visit to the port.
 Duluth went on a major cruise to the southern and western Pacific between May and July.
 During the voyage, she visited Melbourne and Sydney, Australia; Truk and Guam in the central Pacific, and Manila in the Philippines.
 During the latter visit, Duluth cruised with the aircraft carrier and a division of destroyers, and it was timed for the first anniversary of the Philippines' independence.

 The ship was then sent to the coast of China to patrol the region during the Chinese Civil War.
-Her deployment lasted from 22 September 1947 to 19 May 1948, which concluded with the transfer of Duluth to Long Beach, California, where she was based for the remainder of her career.
+Her deployment lasted from 22 September 1947 to 19 May 1948, which concluded when she transferred to Long Beach, California, where she was based for the remainder of her career.
 In mid-1948, she embarked on a training cruise for NROTC midshipmen that included a visit to British Columbia.
 The ship took part in cold-weather training exercises held off Kodiak, Alaska, in February 1949, before being decommissioned on 25 June and assigned to the reserve fleet.
 She remained there for more than a decade, before being sold to ship breakers on 14 November 1960.

+During her tour in Japan during the occupation, the crew had discovered a 17th century temple bell slated to be melted down for scrap metal, and decided to save it by taking it as a war prize.
+Upon her decommissioning, the bell was donated to her namesake where it was discovered by a visiting Japanese academic who recognized its significance and asked for it back.
+Then return of the bell began a relationship between Duluth and Ōhara, Japan, where the bell was originally from.
+The Duluth is remembered to this day for saving the bell in both cities, where the original is proudly displayed along with a replica donated to Duluth as a symbol of peace and friendship between the two countries to this day.